All businesses require periodic auditing, which means managing the departments, such as finances, risks, and policies.

 Roles and Responsibilities

 With the plugins installed by GRC, audit management comes to the roles and delegation features provided by ServiceNow.
-These roles identify which user can do what on the audit modules.
+These roles identify which user can do what on the modules.

 1. Audit User (sn_audit.user): Can be assigned to audit tasks and milestones and create test plans or test templates.

 2. Audit Manager (sn_audit.manager): The audit manager inherits the role of the audit user and hence the privileges associated with the part.
-In addition, the audit manager has their own permissions granted by the position, including creating an engagement.
+In addition, the manager has their own permissions granted by the position, including creating an an engagement.

 5. Engagement Project Manager (sn_audit_advanced.engagement_project_manager): The user inherits the audit manager role.
 The work of the engagement project manager is to create advanced planning of engagements, estimate resources and costs, and approve timecards.